linagora/linid-im-api-corelib/README.md

 ## 📂 Plugin Interfaces

-All plugins should implement one of the provided interfaces in the `org.linagora.linid.dmapicore.plugin` namespace:
+All plugins should implement one of the provided interfaces in the `io.github.linagora.linid.im.corelib.plugin`
+namespace:

 * `AuthorizationPlugin`
 * `ProviderPlugin`